idanya/evm-simulator/README.md

 # EVM Simulator

 ## Abstract
 EVM Simulator is a tool to simulate EVM blockchain transactions without sending them to the network.
-This is done by running a local "soft" fork or any EVM chain and sending the transaction locally to process its logs and the executed opcodes.
+This is done by running a local "soft" fork of any EVM chain and sending the transaction locally to process its logs and the executed opcodes.

 A simulated transaction can be done from any to any address without needing the source EOA keys.